 “No, we won’t,” Chartreuse assured.
 “I mean, hey, you’re talking to someone who reads auras and sees the future.
 I’m, like, as nuts as you get!”
 She winked at him.

 Tim smiled weakly.
 “I guess.
-Except, well, no, but… okay.
+Except, wait, I d-don’t mean you’re…” He sighed.
+“But fine.
 Know when everyone’s attention was drawn to that blow out between Corry and Carrie at the dance?
 Well, I was trying NOT to look… and so I swear I saw Carrie slipping out of the cafeteria, over by the stage.”

 “What, you mean, like, after they argued?”

 “No. During,” Tim explained.
 “As if there were two Carries there.
 Dressed differently.
-Which I KNOW sounds nuts and I wouldn’t even bring it up – if Clarke hadn’t had a similar experience a few weeks ago.”
+Which I KNOW sounds nuts and I wouldn’t even bring it up – except Clarke told me that something like that happened to him a few weeks ago.”
 Tim paused again.